Guide

 - Token exchange with Spring Cloud Gateway: A hands-on walkthrough of RFC 8693 token exchange using Spring Cloud Gateway, Keycloak, and three frontend frameworks.
 Architecture, implementation, observability, and the things the docs don't tell you.

-- RabbitMQ as an OAuth2 resource server for Spring Boot: Secure your Spring Boot app's messaging with OAuth2, not guest/guest.
+- OAuth2-secured RabbitMQ over AMQP 0.9.1: Secure your Spring Boot app's messaging with OAuth2, not guest/guest.
 RabbitMQ joins your HTTP APIs' Spring Security setup as a resource server.

 Frequently asked questions